gsmaverick/Dowsing/mobile/README.md

 Dowsing - Hamilton's swimming app

--mobile/
 This is the mobile version of Dowsing best for small screen devices.
 Built on Backbone.js, zepto.js and Handlebars.js.
 Completely client-side and gets it's data from a Google Fusion Table.

--desktop/
-This is the desktop version of Dowsing.
-It can be embedded easily on any site.

 Author: Gavin Schulz <gavin.schulz@gmail.com>